noah-de/NEES/README.md

 To set up a similar environment you can start a new 2.7 envrionment:
  - `conda create -n py27 python=2.7 ipykernel`
  - `conda env create -f environment.yml` from the code directory

+Run tests with `nosetests` from the command line (after installing dependencies).